ernstki/perfect-perl-clis/slides.md

 6. Validate your parameters (Getopt::Long can do this!)

-7. Don't hard-code any paths (no "magic variables" as the boss would say)
+7. Don't hard-code any paths (no "magic numbers" as the boss would say)

 8. Don't pollute the `PATH` (corrollary: install into the `$PATH`).